-Apocalypse Now (1979), Francis Ford Coppola’s Vietnam War movie about a man’s descent into madness to finish a mission, is very reflective of how it was made.
+Apocalypse Now (1979) is Francis Ford Coppola’s Vietnam War movie about a man’s descent into madness, as he struggles to finish his mission, is very reflective of how it was made.

-Hearts of Darkness, much like Apocalypse Now, is all about how our internal war can easily overthrow what was happening outside.
-But despite the latter movie’s harrowing conclusion, Hearts of Darkness ended in a more positive note with how Apocalypse Now became this special award-winning movie celebrated in Cannes and the Oscars.
+Hearts of Darkness, much like Apocalypse Now, reveals how internal battles can easily interfere with the world around us.
+But despite the latter movie’s harrowing conclusion, Hearts of Darkness ended in a more positive note, as Apocalypse Now ultimately became an award-winning feature, celebrated in Cannes and the Oscars.